codeforboston/migrant_service_map/README.md

 1. Fork the repo
 2. and `clone` the repo, creating a link (remote branch) to the Code for Boston repo.
-3. In your terminal/command prompt inside the directory:
+3. In your terminal/command prompt cd (change directory) into the new folder.
+Inside the directory:

 ```
 git checkout reboot